GameServerManagers/LinuxGSM-Docs/Rust.md

 ./rustserver wipe
 ````

-To update Oxide, that your previously installed with LGSM, run
+To update Oxide, that your previously installed with LinuxGSM, run
 ````bash
 ./rustserver mods-update
 ````

 ## Special Thanks :
-* UltimateByte for Rust support into LGSM and documentation
+* UltimateByte for Rust support into LinuxGSM and documentation
 * Wulf and Oxide team for enlightening about Rust and Oxide
-* [Daniel Gibbs](https://twitter.com/dangibbsuk), Founder of LGSM, for his help making this work
+* [Daniel Gibbs](https://twitter.com/dangibbsuk), Founder of LinuxGSM, for his help making this work
-* CedarLUG, LGSM Support, for his help dealing with Rust's weirdness
+* CedarLUG, LinuxGSM Support, for his help dealing with Rust's weirdness